appdevspring16/msm_associations/README.md

 ```

 You may or may not need these many-to-many helper methods in this project, but it's nice to know you can easily add them.

-## Solution

-Once you've struggled for a while, it's okay to peek at [one possible solution](https://github.com/appdevspring16/msm_associations_solutions/commits/master).